 These Air Fryer Chicken Tenders are incredibly juicy, tender, and simple to make.
 You won’t even miss the breading in this versatile chicken recipe!
 Use raw chicken breast or tenders to create the most delicious chicken that’s great for salads, wraps, grain bowls, and more!

-- 1 pound raw boneless skinless chicken breast (or tenderloins)
+- 1 pound raw boneless skinless chicken breasts (or tenderloins)

 - 2 tablespoons avocado oil